Charles to recognise ‘painful aspects’ of UK-Kenya history during state visit

 Royal visits are also a chance for members of the monarchy to use their “soft diplomacy” and help renew and develop relationships between the UK and her allies.

-A senior Foreign Office spokesperson said: “From His Majesty’s government’s perspective, their majesties’ visit will celebrate, and drive forward, the UK’s strong partnership with Kenya and together we’re working on some of the most important global challenges, such as tackling climate change, and as close members of the Commonwealth family.
+A senior Foreign Office spokesman said: “From His Majesty’s Government’s perspective, Their Majesties’ visit will celebrate, and drive forward, the UK’s strong partnership with Kenya, and together we’re working on some of the most important global challenges, such as tackling climate change, and as close members of the Commonwealth family.

 “The UK is committed to ensuring Kenya sees the UK as a partner of choice on peace, on trade, on economic development and much more, and we’re aiming to increase the UK-Kenya trade and build a deeper investment partnership, mobilise private finance to support low carbon growth and climate resilient jobs.”